aalniak/DepthPro-on-NYUV2/README.md

 In order to run the scripts:
 1- Clone the repository [here](https://github.com/apple/ml-depth-pro) and create environment / install requirements as described there.
 2- (If you went with the suggested env name depth-pro, this step is not required) Change the environment name in .sh files.
 3- Put the files under folder src/
-4- RUn the respective script using:
+4- Run the respective script using:
 ```bash
 nyu_test.sh
 ```